ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/docker-fundamentals/install-docker.md

 # Install Docker

+Docker is an open platform for developing, shipping, and running applications.

+You can download and install Docker on the platform of your choice, including Mac, Linux, or Windows by following the platform-specific instructions provided below.

+!!! warning
+    Given the ever-changing nature of the installation process, it is advisable to rely on the official documentation when installing Docker.

 ## Docker Engine vs Docker Desktop

 `Docker Engine` is the core software that allows you to create and run Docker containers, while `Docker Desktop` is a complete development environment that includes Docker Engine and several other tools and services for building and testing Docker applications on your local machine.